smahajan-demyst/traffic-light-project/README.md

 In the project directory, you can run:

+### `npm install -g yarn`

+The command installs Yarn globally on your system using npm (optional if yarn is already not installed).

 ### `yarn install`

 It will save all installed packages as dependencies by default.
 It will create a node modules folder containing all the third-party libraries and dependencies.